Tom Ellis (rugby union)

 Tom Ellis (born 29 September 1994 in Parbrook, England) is an English professional rugby union footballer.
 He played at lock for Bath before moving to flanker, where he usually plays at 6, the blindside flanker.

 In May 2017 he was invited to a training camp with the senior England squad by Eddie Jones.
+In June 2019 he played for England XV against the Barbarians.

+In 22/23 season he played for Bath Rugby, Saracens & Sale Sharks in the same season.
+Also playing in the premiership final for Sale Sharks against Saracens.
+Making him the first person to win and lose a premiership final on the same day.

+He is Head of Rugby at Sutton Valence School, Kent, which is affiliated to the Saracens' academy.